thejenniferpattee/frank-content/README.md

 # frank-content
+# frank-content

-What it is: A data-only repo for Frank content: screener item text, instrument metadata, psychoeducation taxonomy, and mapping rules.
+What it is:
+A data-only repo for Frank content: screener item text, instrument metadata, psychoeducation taxonomy, and mapping rules.

-What’s real vs planned: Real: initial JSON placeholders and draft structure.
+What’s real vs planned:
+Real: initial JSON placeholders and draft structure.
 Planned: populate JSON with final content and add a one-click demo path.

-Not included on purpose: App code, any backend or UI implementation, and any real user data.
+Not included on purpose:
+App code, any backend or UI implementation, and any real user data.

 ## Purpose

-This repo stores Frank content as data: screener item text, instrument metadata, psychoeducation taxonomy, and mapping rules.
-This keeps content editable and auditable without changing app code.
+This repo stores Frank content as data so it stays editable and auditable without changing app code.

 ## Status

 Draft content bundle populated from current Frank screenshots and current psychoeducation outline.
-Provenance
-Instrument names shown in the UI include ASRS-6, PHQ-2, and GAD-2.
-This repo stores the exact on-screen phrasing captured in screenshots.
-Scoring and clinical interpretation are handled separately and should never imply diagnosis.

 How to review in 3 minutes
 1. Open content/bundle.json for the full content entrypoint.
 2. Open content/instruments/asrs6.json to see the item text.